Ammaar-Alam/ammaar-alam/README.md

 <h6 align="center">Third-year CS student @ Princeton; minors in Statistics and Machine Learning, and Optimization and Quantitative Decision Science</h3>

 - 🔭 I’m currently working on research on matching algorithms and building a synthetic reciprocal-OPE benchmark, and running a [campus pilot](https://match.tigerapps.org) to compare offline predictions against observed policy lift
+- I'm also currently working on completely redesigning my portfolio site

 - 👨‍💻 All of my projects are available at [https://ammaaralam.com](https://ammaaralam.com)